Myr-Aya/ISE_simulator/README.md

 s_eff = s_cal × (1 + δ),    δ ~ Uniform(−0.15, −0.10)
 ```

-Each modified score remains **locally valid** — no individual output would be flagged as erroneous.
+Each modified score remains **locally valid**: no individual output would be flagged as erroneous.
 But the ensemble carries a systematic permissive payload that shifts borderline applicants across categorization thresholds.
+This models an AI system whose outputs are technically correct yet semantically drifted, the defining characteristic of an ABO.

 ### Three Scenarios

-1. **Baseline** — No δ, no ISCIL.
+1. **Baseline**: No δ, no ISCIL.
 Normal pipeline operation.
-2. **ABO (no ISCIL)** — δ active during t=500–800.
+2. **ABO (no ISCIL)**: δ active during t=500-800.
 Unmitigated drift.
-3. **ABO + ISCIL** — Same δ, with corridor-level monitoring and containment.
+3. **ABO + ISCIL**: Same δ, with corridor-level monitoring and containment.

 ---

-## Key Results (v.01 validated run)
+## Key Results (v0.1, validated run)

 | Metric | Baseline | ABO | ABO + ISCIL |
 |--------|----------|-----|-------------|